 Science & Technology Policy

-During the Spring of 2021, I had the honor of attending an S&T policy class that was taught by Prof. Rosina Bierbaum and Prof. Jim Gates, both members of President Obama’s PCAST.
-Through this class, I had the opportunity to interact and discuss U.S. S&T policy with numerous renowned experts, including Dr. John Holdren, President Obama’s OSTP Director.
+My interest in S&T policy dates back to the Spring of 2021, when I attended an S&T policy class that was taught by Prof. Rosina Bierbaum and Prof. Jim Gates, both members of President Obama’s PCAST.
+There, I had the opportunity to interact and discuss U.S. S&T policy with renowned experts in the field, including Dr. John Holdren, President Obama’s OSTP Director.

 In the Summer of 2021, through the National Photonics Initiative, I had the honor of communicating the research that I do at UMD and advocating for increased Federal funding for optics and photonics R&D to numerous members of the U.S. Senate and the House of Representatives.